ihslimn/jet-popup-custom-conditions/README.md

 # jet-popup-custom-conditions
 Makes possible to add custom conditions to JetPopup.

-Contains "Url Contains" condition.
+Adds a few conditions:
+- URL contains
+- JetEngine Query has items
+- JetEngine Query has no items